CaoYuanpu/OpinionEdit/README.md

 ## Acknowledgements

 This codebase is built on top of the excellent [EasyEdit](https://github.com/zjunlp/EasyEdit) toolkit and uses chat templates from [FastChat](https://github.com/lm-sys/FastChat).
 The dataset is constructed from publicly available data on [OnTheIssues.org](https://www.ontheissues.org/).
+Our evaluation design is inspired by [HalluEditBench](https://arxiv.org/abs/2410.16251).

 ---